carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 #### 25. This week's postlab writeup
 For this week's post-lab writeup:

-**10. Mini Research Question
+**10. Mini Research Question**

 Write either a question or generate a hypothesis about the relative coverage of this set of genes with respect to your project datasets.
-This question/hypothesis should include a comparison between your own project dataset and another dataset, and it should be couched within the larger ecological context.**
+This question/hypothesis should include a comparison between your own project dataset and another dataset, and it should be couched within the larger ecological context.

 You do have some information to act as a basis for your question or hypothesis.
 For example, the KEGG metabolisms page you saw last week provides good information about which genes are used in specific pathways.
 You also have some metadata related to your project sample in the Project Dataset Excel spreadsheet on the Moodle.

+---
-*Example #1:
+*Example #1:*
 I hypothesize that there will be lower coverage of genes related to photosynthesis (i.e. the psb genes) in the mesopelagic zone relative to the surface.
 This is because at the surface there will be more organisms that photosynthesize compared to the mesopelagic zone, where less light is available.
 Therefore, a lower proportion of genes in the microbial community in the mesopelagic zone will be related to photosynthesis compared to the surface, and therefore, fewer reads will map to photosynthesis genes in the mesopelagic zone.

-Example #2:
+*Example #2:*
-I hypothesize that there will be higher coverage of genes related to viruses in my sample relative to the deeper samples because there are more viruses in surface waters than in deeper waters, simply because there are more organisms to infect in surface waters.*
+I hypothesize that there will be higher coverage of genes related to viruses in my sample relative to the deeper samples because there are more viruses in surface waters than in deeper waters, simply because there are more organisms to infect in surface waters.
+---

 Once you've identified the set of genes related to a specific metabolism/function/type of organism, and you have written a question or generated a hypothesis, find the average coverage to each of those ORFs in your dataset.
 Remember that more than one ORF may have that function.

 You will have to compare your mapping of your own reads to your own dataset to a mapping made by one of your classmates to their own dataset.
 The bam files and ORF coverage files should be saved in /Accounts/Genomics_Bioinformatics_shared/mapping.

 **Describe your results and create at least one graph to visualize those results.
 This should represent a mini 'Results' section in a lab report or paper.
 Interpret your results within the context of the ecosystem you are investigating.
-This should represent a mini 'Discussion' section in a lab report or paper.
+This should represent a mini 'Discussion' section in a lab report or paper.**

-Compile your "check for understanding" questions and your mini research question together and submit on the Moodle by lab time next week.**
+**Compile your "check for understanding" questions and your mini research question together and submit on the Moodle by lab time next week.**